jctrl/dbot/README.md

 Upon issuing a pull request :

-- Circle CI verifies the Docker build; we want to make sure the guest of honor can breathe
+- Circle CI verifies the Docker build; we want to make sure the guest of honor can breathe.
 - Atlas will take the [terraform](https://terraform.io/) files and verify that there are no breaking changes to the them before trying to deploy to AWS.

-Atlas will automatically deploy to AWs with no further interaction needed.
+Atlas will automatically deploy to AWS with no further interaction needed.
 If both tests pass, make sure to merge with master.

 ### Updates